DannyuNDos/SynthV2-Korean-Tweaks/README.md

 This script borrows Mandarin phonemes to aid the Korean pronunciation.

-The options to tweak vowels overrides the "mouth opening" parameter.
+The options to tweak vowels override the "mouth opening" parameter.